-- The methodology and assumptions applied in valuing the IBNR provision for cladding claims: - Assess and challenge management's assumptions used in determining the valuation of the IBNR provision, specifically focusing on the frequency and severity assumptions applied in estimating the number of tower blocks returning to NHBC as a claim. - Considering any alternative assumptions which could reasonably be applied, including those considered by management and the impact of those on the result. - Assess whether the methodology used is appropriate and whether it has been applied accurately in the manual calculation process. - Recalculate Section 4 reserves to assess accuracy of the calculation. - On a sample basis, we tested the completeness and accuracy of the data underpinning the calculation by inspecting evidence; and assessed and challenged the key assumptions determined by management through benchmarking against third party evidence where available.
-Where third party benchmarking evidence is not available, which is the case for one of the key assumptions regarding builder self-repair only, we assessed the reasonableness of this assumption by reviewing the builder scorecards, as well as assessing the solvency position of the builders, and where possible highlighted any press releases from these developers on their responses to the cladding problem.
+- Assess and challenge management's assumptions used in determining the valuation of the IBNR provision, specifically focusing on the frequency and severity assumptions applied in estimating the number of tower blocks returning to NHBC as a claim; - Considering any alternative assumptions which could reasonably be applied, including those considered by management and the impact of those on the result;

+- Assess whether the methodology used is appropriate and whether it has been applied accurately in the manual calculation process; and - Recalculate Section 4 reserves to assess accuracy of the calculation.

+Further to this on a sample basis, we tested the completeness and accuracy of the data underpinning the calculation by inspecting evidence; and assessed and challenged the key assumptions determined by management through benchmarking against third party evidence where available.
+Where third party benchmarking evidence is not available, which was the case for one of the key assumptions regarding builder self-repair only, we assessed the reasonableness of this assumption by reviewing the builder scorecards, as well as assessing the solvency position of the builders, and where possible highlighted any press releases from these developers on their responses to the cladding problem.